-According to the needs of the cultural community in Myanmar especially in Mandalay, MUL started both tangible and intangible cultural activities with the aim to contribute to the conservation and safeguarding of traditional performing arts and cultural heritage in Myanmar since last 2009.
+According to the needs of the cultural community in Myanmar especially in Mandalay, MUL started both tangible and intangible cultural activities together with cultural related International Organizations to contribute to the conservation and safeguarding of traditional performing arts in Myanmar since last 2009.

 In the field of Preservation and Restoration of Cultural Property

 2008 Nargis Cyclone in Irrawaddy delta, 2010 Giri Cyclone in Rakhine state, 2012 Flashflood in Pakokku township and 2013-14 Earthquake in Sint-Gu and Thapaikkyin townships, MUL organized the culture related projects which were mostly associated with the tangible cultural heritage of the disaster area in Myanmar and supported the relevant communities.
 Those projects are funded by the Cultural Emergency Response (CER) program under the Prince Claus Fund, the Netherlands.

 2015 until 2016, MUL professionally coordinated of a large project called “Safeguarding the Traditional Myanmar Marionettes Performing Arts.”
 The project was funded by the Swiss Agency for Development and Cooperation (SDC) with collaboration from the “Goethe Institut” Myanmar.

 As part of this project, a book and a “Myanmar marionette DVD-Rom” on all aspects of Myanmar puppetry were developed meant for teaching purposes and the sustainability of this art.

 Modern Puppet/Arts training for young Puppeteers from Yangon and Mandalay (18th- 20th of November 2016) Myanmar Upper Land | culture & travel (MUL) organized a